-SOFWERX; Senior Fellow and Task Leader of the European Union Human Brain Project Sub-project on Dual Use Neuroscience; as a consultant in brain science, neurotechnology and biological and chemical weapons to the Organisation for Economic Cooperation and Development (OECD); as an appointed member of the Neuroethics, Legal and Social Issues Advisory Panel of the Defense Advanced Research Projects Agency (DARPA), and the Department of Health and Human Services (HHS) Secretary's Advisory Committee for Human Research Protection (SACHRP); and as Senior Science Advisory Fellow of the Strategic Multilayer Assessment Group of the Joint Staff, Pentagon.
+Previously, he has served as Senior Fellow and Task Leader of the European Union Human Brain Project Sub-projecton Dual Use Neuroscience; as a consultant in brain science, neurotechnology and biological andchemical weapons to the Organisation for Economic Cooperation and Development (OECD); as an appointed member of the Department of Health and Human Services (HHS) Secretary's Advisory Committee for Human Research Protection (SACHRP); and as Senior Science Advisory Fellow of the Strategic Multilayer Assessment Group of the Joint Staff, Pentagon.
 Additionally, he has served as scientific advisor to the United States Navy and Marine Corps, US Naval War College, United States Air Force, Federal Aviation Administration, Lawrence Livermore National Laboratory, and the German Air Force (Deutsche Bundesluftwaffe).
 His current work focuses upon the international use, misuse and control of brain science as bioweapons, and the engagement of advanced biotechnologies to assess and affect advanced neuro-cognitive capabilities to optimize the training and operational effectiveness of Special Forces' intelligence and warfighter personnel.

-A neuroscientist and ethicist with over 30 years' experience in basic and translational research, he is the author of over 285 publications,7 books, and 15 governmental whitepapers on bioscience, biotechnology and biosecurity.
-His recent book Neurotechnology in National Security and Defense: Practical Considerations, Neuroethical Concerns (CRC Press) is widely used in a number of national defense, security and policy curricula.
+A neuroscientist and ethicist with over 30 years' experience in basic and translational research, he is the author of over 290 publications, 7 books, and 15 governmental whitepapers on bioscience, biotechnology and biosecurity.
+His recent book, Neurotechnology in National Security and Defense: Practical Considerations, Neuroethical Concerns (CRC Press) is widely used in a number of national defense, security and policy curricula.
+In recognition of his ongoing work and achievements, Prof. Giordano has been elected to the European Academy of Science and Arts (EC); the Dana Alliance of Brain

-In recognition of his ongoing work and achievements, Prof. Giordano has been elected to the European Academy of Science and Arts (EC); the Dana Alliance of Brain Initiatives (DABI), is a Fellow of Royal Society of Medicine (UK), and has been named as a Distinguished Lecturer of the Institute for Electrical and Electronics Engineers (IEEE).
+Initiatives (DABI), is an Overseas Fellow of Royal Society of Medicine (UK), and has been named as a Distinguished Lecturer of the Institutefor Electrical and Electronics Engineers (IEEE).